top of page

 Happiness requires meaning

 Taking care of ourselves and our properties helps make life meaningful.
-"Meaning" comes from earning something: making something good or preventing something bad from getting worse.
+"Meaning" comes from earning something: making something good or preventing something bad from worsening.

 “If we find ourselves with a desire that nothing in this world can satisfy,